popphp/docs/getting_started/services.rst

 callable string example creates a new instance of 'SomeClass', calls the method 'foo' and returns the value from it.
 The third callable string example calls the static method 'bar' and returns the value from it.

+Additionally, if you need to inject parameters into your service upon calling your service, you can set a service using an array with a ``call`` key and a ``params`` key like this:

 .. code-block:: php

     $services = new Pop\Service\Locator([